'Black Panther' star Chadwick Boseman dies of cancer at 43

 He took on his first producing job in last year’s action thriller “21 Bridges,” in which he also starred, and was last seen on-screen in Spike Lee’s film “Da 5 Bloods” as the leader of a group of Black soldiers in the Vietnam War.

 Boseman completed one last performance, in an adaptation of August Wilson’s “Ma Rainey’s Black Bottom.”
-The Netflix film, which reunited Boseman with his “Get On Up” co-star, Viola Davis, finished shooting last summer.
+The Netflix film finished shooting last summer.

 It took some time for Boseman’s moment to come.
 He first got into theater, acting and writing plays as an undergrad at Howard.
 He visited Africa for the first time during college with director and theater professor Mike Malone, working in Ghana to preserve and celebrate rituals with performances on a proscenium stage.
 He later called the trip “one of the most significant learning experiences of my life.”